-A dry wracking cough could be the result of dust in the environment, influenza, dry air, inflammation of the throat and the aftereffects of a cold.
+A dry-wracking cough could be the result of dust in the environment, influenza, dry air, inflammation of the throat, and the aftereffects of a cold.
 While a mild cough can be resolved in a matter of days, a chronic dry cough can afflict you throughout life.
 Asthma, lung diseases, emission of smoke and allergies, are usually the underlying cause of a chronic dry cough.

 There are many ways to treat a dry cough.
 Some home remedies that are effective in treating dry cough are as follows:

 If you are allergic to ginger and turmeric, it is possible that you can have an allergic reaction to these home remedies.
-Consuming ginger in excess can lead to certain health conditions like diarrhea, acid reflux and it can also increase your risk of developing kidney stones.
+Consuming ginger in excess can lead to certain health conditions like diarrhoea, acid reflux and it can also increase your risk of developing kidney stones.

 The post remedy guidelines for a dry cough include the following:

 Summary: Follow the guidelines.
 Stay hydrated.
 Avoid cold environments.
 Drink warm liquid.